emPDF: Inferring the Milky Way mass with data-driven distribution function in phase space: Method validation and comparison

 The Jeans equation demonstrates inferior efficiency compared to \empdf, as it uses only the first and second moments of the DF, thereby losing information in high-order moments.
 In \reffig{fig:benchmark}, a mild bias is observed in the estimates from the Jeans equation, likely due to limited binned statistics given the relatively small sample size.
 We confirm that this bias diminishes with larger samples (also cf. \citealt{Li2021d}, where a greater number of tracers was used).

 Interestingly, except for the simulation-informed DF method, all methods show a similar ``sweet point'' around the median radius of the tracers, where the mass profile is best constrained with minimal uncertainty.
 This optimal constraint radius has been reported for various methods (see \citealt{Han2016b} for discussion) and has motivated the development of so-called Jeans estimators \citep[e.g.,][]{Walker2009a, Wolf2010a}.
 The uncertainty at the sweet point is similar for the four minimal assumption methods (mean phase, orbital roulette, \opdf, and \empdf), indicating a limit to the information that can be gained.
-This behavior explains the similar degeneracy in the inferred $(M, c)$ seen in the left panel of of \reffig{fig:benchmark}.
+This behavior explains the similar degeneracy in the inferred $(M, c)$ seen in the left panel of \reffig{fig:benchmark}.
 Nonetheless, the \empdf method provides significantly better constraints on the overall density profile.

-The simulation-informed DF method shows the highest efficiency, significantly surpassing the other five methods, due to the strong assumption about the form of the DF and a coupling between DF and potential through scaling relations.
-With this particular assumption, we may expect its efficiency to be even higher than typical analytical DF models.
-However, the simulation-informed DF is limited to very specific tracers, as mentioned above, placing it in a different category.
-The \empdf method has the theoretically optimal efficiency for general tracers with minimal model assumptions.
+The simulation-informed DF (simDF) method exhibits the highest efficiency, significantly surpassing the other five methods, owing to its strong assumptions about the specific form of the DF and potential, and the coupling between them through scaling relations.
+In this aspect, simDF resembles analytical DFs, both being characterized by a few parameters, although simDF is derived from simulations without an explicit analytical expression.
+The additional coupling between DF and potential likely grants simDF even higher efficiency than analytical DF models that allow flexible combinations of DF and potential \citep[e.g.,][]{Posti2018,CorreaMagnus2022}.
+However, simDF is limited to very specific tracers (satellites), as noted earlier, placing it in a distinct category.
+In contrast, the \empdf method assumes only a functional form for the potential, leaving the DF ``free-form'', offering greater flexibility at lower efficiency.
+Overall, the \empdf method offers theoretically optimal efficiency for \emph{general tracers} with minimal model assumptions.